• Skip to primary navigation

 I served the Italian steaks with cherry tomatoes, which were fried in the same pan.
 You can add them to the pan together with the meat and let them in the pan for a couple of minutes longer (or until done to your liking – soft and blistered but not mushy) while the tagliata is resting.

-A simple green salad with vinaigrette dressing and garlic smashed potatoes or potato wedges are the perfect accompaniment.
+A simple green salad with vinaigrette dressing and garlic smashed potatoes or potato wedges with chili dip is the perfect accompaniment.
 Or have the beef tagliata with this wonderful broccoli and peas salad.

 beef tagliata medium rare